-To 1–2 ft. high, spreading to 3 ft.
+Grows to 1–2 ft. high, spreading to 3 ft.
 Narrow dark green leaves with three to five lobes.
-Bright yellow, 2 1/2 –3-in. single flowers bloom all summer, carried high above foliage on long, slender stems.'Flying Saucers'
+Bright yellow, 2 1/2–3-in. single flowers bloom all summer, carried high above the foliage on long, slender stems.

 Nearly sterile selection with single, flat, 2-in.-wide yellow flowers over a long period.

 Mediterranean native is a weed in many parts of the West.
 Self sows prolifically, thanks to small dand...